Skip to Main Content

 Portfolio

-Course-based students submit the final portfolio in the practicum course.
-Students in the Tempo Learning® modality submit their final portfolio as an assessment within a designated competency in their practicum Area of Expertise (AOE).
+Students submit the final portfolio in the practicum course.
 They update any portfolio items that need editing or revision based on Faculty comments.
 Assignments from the practicum course are added to the portfolio, and students may add other items as well.
 The final portfolio will be examined for content and format to ensure it is a professional representation of accomplishments.
 Students then have a comprehensive professional portfolio to use as they start the next phase of their career.